alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/mlprojects/projects/index.md

 * **Oral presentation**: effectiveness, clarity of the presentation, etc.
 * **Code**: clarity, documentation, modularity, extendability, etc.

 The evaluation will be at the project level, that is we will consider that the results, the report, the presentation, and the code are the output of the whole team.
-Nonetheless, the individual grades may be adjusted if necessary in the case of participation imbalance ([see below](#teamwork)).
+Nonetheless, the grades may be adjusted individually if necessary in the case of participation imbalance ([see below](#teamwork)).

+**Important notes**:
-**Important note**: The evaluation criteria will be slightly relaxed for undergraduate students (IFT 3710), specifically regarding the _difficulty of the project_.
+* The evaluation criteria will be slightly relaxed for undergraduate students (IFT 3710).
+* The grade will be binary (pass or fail), not in a letter scale.
+* The teams should not mix graduate (IFT 6759) and undergraduate students (IFT 3710).

 ### Teamwork